 Eating often occurs as a communal and casual affair.
 Dishes frequently are shared from a shared bowl or platter.

-Many traditional dishes are eaten with the right hand, following a prior hand washing.
+Numerous traditional meals are eaten with the right hand, following a prior hand washing.

 Acknowledge others at the table before starting to eat.
 Tipping is not mandatory but registers appreciation in more official restaurants (5-10 percent).

-A flavorful one-pot rice dish cooked in a rich tomato-based sauce with vegetables and various meats or fish.
+A savory one-pot rice dish created in a rich tomato-based sauce with produce and various meats or fish.

-A thick, savory stew made from finely ground cassava leaves, palm oil, and often smoked meat, fish, or chicken.
+A heavy, savory stew made from finely ground cassava leaves, palm oil, and often smoked meat, fish, or poultry.

-Served with rice; find it in most local eateries.
+Served with rice; you can find it in most of the local eateries.

 A stew made from finely chopped sweet potato leaves, palm oil, and often groundnuts, meat, or fish.